GoMatrixHosting/create-awx-system/docs/Import_Matrix_Server.md

 SELECT REGION - Figure it out from the do_droplet_region.
 (Or a different one if you're trying to migrate it)

+4) Edit Deploy/Update a Server to not include the 'start' tag.

-4) Copy the DNS information and send it to the customer so they can configure DNS again.
+5) Copy the DNS information and send it to the customer so they can configure DNS again.
 For Example:

         "Your server has been created!
 You now need to configure your DNS to have the", "following records:",